jameskemper/jkemper/README.md

 # jkemper

-# TTU_faculty_website

 ## Overview
-This repository contains everything related to my faculty website at Texas Tech University.
+This repository contains everything related to my TTU faculty website at Texas Tech University.

 ## Site Structure
 This site is organized into the following  sections: